hdevelopments/hdev-discord-chat-sync/tos.md

 **The Bot**: @Hedges Chatter#6305 \
 **Support Server/Guild**:  https://discord.gg/hdev

-The TOS of Hedges Chatter are simple!
+The TOS of Hedges Chatter is simple!

 In their roots they build up on the Discord TOS and Discord Guidelines. \
 (https://discord.com/terms and https://discord.com/guidelines)